What's a fun, friendly way to introduce a little competition into a series without having to commit to a multi-episode format like a Tournament Arc?

 - In the The Fairly Oddparents episode "Pixies Inc.", Timmy builds his own miniature golf course for a school project.
 Unimpressed with how it looks, Timmy decides to wish for a professional-looking one, only to find out the Pixies have acquired Fairy World and all the Fairies in a hostile takeover.
 When Timmy finds out from Cosmo that the Head Pixie loves golf, he challenges HP to a game of mini-golf.
 If Timmy wins, he gets one free wish, and if HP wins, Timmy has to give Cosmo and Wanda up to him.
 After Timmy wins the game and the Fairies get Fairy World back, he decides to use his own homemade mini-golf course for his school project after all.

 - The Fillmore! episode "The Nineteenth Hole is a Shallow Grave" is dedicated to Fillmore (who was an excellent mini-golf player in his delinquent days) going undercover when mini-golf players at the school appear to be throwing their matches.
+Like everything else in this series, it's treated as Serious Business, with X Middle School having its own mini-golf team who treats the game as seriously as professional golf.

 - Gravity Falls episode "The Golf War" sees Dipper and Mabel enlisting "Lilliputtians," the little golf-ball headed residents of Ye Royal Discount Putt Hut, in giving Mabel an edge against Pacifica Northwest.
 But the fiercely competitive Lilliputtians get carried away and try to kill off Pacifica, forcing Mabel and her rival to team up and fight their way to freedom.